Bootle: Second World War

 The docks made Bootle a target for Nazi German Luftwaffe bombers during the Liverpool Blitz of the Second World War, with approximately 90% of the houses in the town damaged.
 Situated immediately adjoining the city of Liverpool, and the site of numerous docks, Bootle had the distinction of being the most heavily bombed borough in the UK, with 458 civilian deaths from enemy action recorded within the borough.
 Bootle played an important role in the Battle of the Atlantic.

-Royal Navy's Captain Frederic John Walker, the famous U-boat hunter, would rest in the Mayor's Parlour of Bootle Town Hall and his ships, HMS Stork and HMS Starling, sailed out of Gladstone Dock Bootle.
+Royal Navy's Captain Frederic John Walker, the famous U-boat hunter, would rest in the mayor's parlour of Bootle Town Hall and his ships, HMS Stork and HMS Starling, sailed out of Gladstone Dock Bootle.
 Memorabilia associated with Walker including the ships's bell from HMS Starling which was presented to Bootle County Borough Council on 21 October 1964 by Admiral Sir Nigel Henderson Commander-in-Chief, Plymouth. can be viewed in Bootle Town Hall.

 Post-war

 After the Second World War large council housing estates were built inland from the town centre, including the area of Netherton, which was built on new town principles.
-The Liverpool Overhead Railway and Liverpool Tramways Company closure in the 1950s reduced Bootle's connection to Liverpool.
+The Liverpool Overhead Railway and Liverpool Corporation Tramways closure in the 1950s reduced Bootle's connection to Liverpool.

 Bootle did share in the postwar boom.
 The centre of the town was redeveloped and the 'Bootle New Strand' shopping centre was opened in 1968.
 At the same time, new offices were built in the town centre.
 The town lost its access to the beach when neighbouring Seaforth Sands was redeveloped in the early 1970s, but the Seaforth Container Port brought new jobs into the area.
-The local authority, and other 'social' landlords, saw to it that new housing was built and older stock renovated.
+The local authority, and other social landlords, saw to it that new housing was built and older stock renovated.
 Bootle did not go down the route of massive housing clearance, and many local communities remained intact.

 The borough celebrated its centenary in 1968 and civic pride was much in evidence.

 Decline

 The docks declined in importance in the 1960s and 1970s, and Bootle suffered high unemployment and a declining population.
-The establishment of large office blocks housing government departments and the National Girobank provided employment, filled largely by middle-class people from outside the Bootle/Liverpool area.
+The establishment of large office blocks housing government departments and the National Girobank provided employment, filled largely by middle-class people from outside the Bootle and Liverpool area.
 In the early 1970s Bootle was absorbed into the new local authority of Sefton under local government reorganisation.
 More fundamental than political change was economic change.
 The very reason for Bootle's existence, the access to the Mersey, became almost irrelevant as the docks closed and the new container port required far fewer workers than the old docks had.
 This in turn affected practically every other industry in the town.
 The problems slowly gathered pace until Merseyside hit crisis point in the early 1980s.
 Even by 2006 the area was one of the poorest in the country and had high levels of unemployment.